 If you are a high school junior, you are probably starting to think about standardized tests.
 For most students, the acronyms ACT or SAT will send shivers down their spines.
 One of the biggest misnomers about standardized test prep is that students need to spend tons of money on pricey tutors and classes in order to succeed.
 While tutors can be helpful, they are certainly not necessary.
-In fact, there are a number of great resources that students can utilize for free!
+In fact, some of the best SAT Test Prep resources are free!

 If you just put the time into using the Khan Academy tools, you are very likely to see a pretty significant increase in your SAT score.
-The other great thing about the Khan Academy platform is that students can import their PSAT scores, which means that they can start to work on their individual strengths and weaknesses right away.
+Check out this recent student of 16,000 students who used Khan Academy’s SAT resources: